erkanyildiz/EYLogTextView/README.md

 #Features

  - One line to integrate
- - Always on top (except keyboards etc...)
+ - Always on top (except system windows like keyboards, alertviews etc...)
  - Visible on both light and dark backgrounds with optimal opacity, colors and size
  - NSLog compatible (no special logging method needed)
  - Drag&Drop to any point on the screen by long press